 Again, the facts say "yes."
-Our democratic American econ-

-omy is based on an essential need for mass markets, for mass buying power, to purchase the products that industries and farmers produce.
-If our working population does not have the money to buy those products, goods pile up, business slows down, factories go on short schedule, farmers find fewer markets for the things they was an early day President of Lo- ferred from the PG&E Co. in 1946 cal 1245 serving for 4 years from where he had been employed since June 1945 to July 1949.
-He had 1921.
-HOW'S THIS FOR A
+Our democratic American economy is based on an essential need for mass markets, for mass buying power, to purchase the products that industries and farmers produce.
+If our working population does not have the money to buy those products, goods pile up, business slows down, factories go on short schedule, farmers find fewer markets for the things they raise.

 When workers get wage increases in a community, everybody benefits indirectly.
 The merchant mass of American citizens."
-He sells more goods to families with more buying power; doctors and dentists find more people with the money to spend for more adequate and progress must be made for the large share of backing up in their
+He sells more goods to families with more buying power; doctors and dentists find more people with the money to spend for more adequate and progress must be made for the large share of backing up in their benefit of all."